canimus/cuallee/README.md

 This library provides an intuitive `API` to describe `checks` for Apache PySpark DataFrames `v3.3.0`.
 It is a replacement written in pure `python` of the `pydeequ` framework.

-I gave up in _deequ_ as projects does not seem to be maintained, and the multiple issues with the callback server.
+I gave up in _deequ_ as project does not seem to be maintained, and the multiple issues with the callback server.

 ## Advantages
 This implementation goes in hand with the latest API from PySpark and uses the `Observation` API to collect metrics at the lower cost of computation.
-When benchmarking against pydeequ, `cuallee` uses 3000 less java classes underneath and remarkably less memory.
+When benchmarking against pydeequ, `cuallee` uses circa <3k java classes underneath and **remarkably** less memory.

+> __cuallee__ is inpired by the Green Software Foundation principles, on the advantages of `green` software.

 ## Checks